British patents listed by patent number

 Duplex Ruby Reflex, Rubyette

-3793441931Arrangement of mirrors in a 3 colour camera.
+3793441931Arrangement of mirrors in a three-colour camera.

-Hillman, Albert George; Gill, Bertram Thomas; Gerrard Industries Ltd.
+Hillman, Albert George; Gill, Bertram Thomas; Gerrard Industries Ltd

 Hillman Colour Camera